Code-Institute-Submissions/milestone-project-148/README.md

 #### User Story

-- As a user, i would like to navigate easily without any complicated issues using the navbar as well as the links provided in the page.
+- As a user, i would like to **navigate** easily without any complicated issues using the navbar as well as the **links** provided in the page.

-- As a user, i would like to use one scrolling page to make the website simple.
+- As a user, i would like to use **one scrolling page** to make the website simple.

-- As a user, i would like to access the ''Read more'' buttons in a new website.
+- As a user, i would like to access the **''Read more''** buttons in a new website.

-- As a user, i would like to click/hover on images and access a piece of information about them.
+- As a user, i would like to **click/hover on images** and **access a piece of information** about them.

-- As a user, i would like to access facebook,instagram or any other related social media applications.
+- As a user, i would like to access facebook,instagram or any other related **social media** applications througout the website.

-- As a user, i would like to see a few round images on a desktop and tablet and on a phone i want to see images that has the form of a card.
+- As a user, i would like to see a few **round images** on a desktop and tablet and on a phone i want to see images that has the form of a**card**.

-- As a user, i would like to access an email-forum and type inside it as well as clicking on the radio buttons.
+- As a user, i would like to access an **email-forum** and type inside it as well as clicking on the **radio buttons** with multiple alternatives.